ecm3321/Proposal/PROPOSAL.md

 6. The player cannot put pieces in the computer's store and the computer cannot put pieces in the players store.

-7. The player's store is treated as one of their pockets and the computer's store is treated as one of their pockets.

-8. Pieces cannot be removed from a store.

-9. If a player places their last piece in an empty pocket, that piece and any pieces from the opposite pocket are move to their store.
+7. If a player places their last piece in an empty pocket, that piece and any pieces from the opposite pocket are move to their store.

-10. If a play places their last piece in their own store, they take another turn.
+8. If a play places their last piece in their own store, they take another turn.

-11. The computer always makes the best move.
+9. The computer always makes the best move.

-12. If one side of the board is empty, the game ends and the winner is determined by counting the number of pieces in each player's store.
+10. If one side of the board is empty, the game ends and the winner is determined by counting the number of pieces in each player's store.